graphicore/varla-varfo/explorations/calibrate/index.md

 ### Web Design Proofing

  * Effective web proofing.
-Give designers a correctly scaled preview impression of a website on an actual phone-model screen size.
-In other words, proof the CSS-Reference-Pixel, so that you actually know accurately how big things will appear.
+Give designers a correctly scaled preview impression of a website on actual phone-model screen size.
+In other words, proof the CSS-Reference-Pixel so that you know accurately how big things will appear.
  * Touch device UI must be touched with physical fingers, hence controls designed with physical sizes are best practice.
 But, we can also just proof for those devices using calibrated CSS: